haempel/zgrab2/README.md

 }
 ```

+### Change existing Module outputs

+To change the json output of existing modules, one have to adapt the used code of the corresponding module go-files in the `module` folder.
+Every Module has its own parameters defined - usally as a struct.

+### Change used go moudles versions

+Go modules have a pseudo version based on a git commit.
+If a new module version has to be imported in the project, change the modules verision in the `go.mod` file as described below.
+1. replace the module version with the commit hash of the update. e.g
+   - `github.com/sirupsen/logrus v1.8.1`
+   - `github.com/sirupsen/logrus 6288211277ec7fae37a514d2e58a0daa15c57fe`
+2. `run go get <moudle name>`
+   - this will replace the commit hash with the correct go pseudo version

+More information: see: this [blog entry](https://jfrog.com/blog/go-big-with-pseudo-versions-and-gocenter/).

 ### Output schema

+The python schema files are just for conversion to the needed database format.
+They don't affect the output of zgrab2 and are not up to date any more see [github issue](https://github.com/zmap/zgrab2/issues/312).

 To add a schema for the new module, add a module under schemas, and update [`schemas/__init__.py`](schemas/__init__.py) to ensure that it is loaded.